hashicorp-services/tfm/site/docs/migration/pre-migration-ce-tfc.md

 #### Planning
 - Gather the requied credentials for migrating with tfm
-    - GitHub token with read permissions for each repo of interest
+    - VCS token with read permissions for each repo of interest
-    - (Optional) GitHub token with write permissions for each repo of interest.
-This is only needed if you intend to use the remove-backend command to assist in removing backend configurations post migraion.
+    - (Optional) VCS token with write permissions for each repo of interest.
+This is only needed if you intend to use the remove-backend command to assist in commenting out backend configurations post migraion.
     - Terraform Cloud or Enterprise token with permissiosn to create workspaces.
 - Determine if TFE/TFC workspaces will have the ability to manage the resources after migration.
 Will TFE/TFC have network access and authentication capabilities to manage the migrated resources?
 - Establish nigration Timeline and Priority